-The Uttarayana Punya-kal or Uttarayana Punyakalam (holy bath) begins with the transit of Sun in Capricorn (Makar Rashi) or Makar Sankranti at noon.
+The Uttarayana Punya-Kal or Uttarayana Punyakalam (holy bath) begins with the Movement of planets in the sky in real time More of the Sun in Capricorn (Makar Rashi) or Makar Sankranti at noon.

-Lac of pilgrims rise early in the morning, take ritual bath at Sangam at Prayag in Allahabad, Kshipra river in Ujjain, Ganga Sagar in West Bengal or at other holy river banks.
+Lac of pilgrims rise early in the morning and take a ritual bath at Sangam at Prayag in Allahabad, Kshipra river in Ujjain, Ganga Sagar in West Bengal, or at other holy river banks.

 They offer Arghya to Lord Surya, chant Surya Mantra and perform different rituals on this day.

-Worshiping of Lord Shiva, Vishnu and Surya and prescribed rituals are performed on the day of Makar Sankranti.
+Devotes worship Lord Shiva, Vishnu, and Surya and perform rituals on the day of Makar Sankranti.

-Makar Sankranti is considered an auspicious day for visiting the place of pilgrimage, taking holy dip in the river, Ardh -Kumbh or Kumbh- snan followed by donation (snan-dan) .
+Makar Sankranti is an auspicious day for visiting the place of pilgrimage and taking a holy dip in the river.

-Til (sesame seeds) Gur (jaggery), Urad Dal Khichadi (mixture of black gram and rice) Masoor Daal, clothes and bedding are donated to the Brahmin and poor needy people.
+People should donate Til (sesame seeds) Gur (jaggery), Urad Dal Khichadi (mixture of black gram and rice), and give grains to animals and birds.

-It is considered that the holy Snan-daan may cancel Pitra Dosha and the curses of past and present life.
+The holy Snan-Daan may cancel Pitra Dosha and the curses of past and present life.

-This day is believed most significant for attaining Moksha (Salvation) and fulfilling long awaited desires of devotees.
+This day is most significant for attaining Moksha (Salvation) and fulfilling the long-awaited desires of devotees.

-It is recommended to distribute and eat Khichadi, made of Urad dal(black gram and rice) and Ladoos made of Til and Gur (sesame seeds and jaggery) also known as Ckikki or Tilkut as Prasad.
+People distribute and eat Khichadi, made of Urad dal(black gram and rice).
+They also distribute Ladoo, which is made of Til and Gur (sesame seeds and jaggery) or Chikki or Tilkut as Prasad.

 Surya Beej Mantra